European Transonic Wind Tunnel: Tunnel parameters

 Optical access to the test section for various cameras and light sources is provided through 90 special windows in all walls.

 Wind tunnel circuit

 ETW has a closed aerodynamic circuit contained inside an internally insulated stainless steel pressure shell.
 The compressor with a drive power of up to 50 MW circulates the nitrogen gas around the circuit.
-To achieve the desired low temperature of the gas flow and to compensate for the heat input caused by viscous friction in the flow, liquid nitrogen with a temperature of minus 196°C is continuously injected into the tunnel flow through four rakes with some 270 spray nozzles in the short leg of the circuit upstream of the compressor.
+To achieve the desired low temperature of the gas flow and to compensate for the heat input caused by viscous friction in the flow, liquid nitrogen with a temperature of -196 °C is continuously injected into the tunnel flow through four rakes with some 270 spray nozzles in the short leg of the circuit upstream of the compressor.
 This liquid nitrogen vaporizes immediately and thus forms the cold gas flow.
 The corresponding gaseous nitrogen exhaust is located in the other short leg of the circuit upstream of the stilling chamber and is controlled by valves to maintain constant pressure inside the tunnel.